 What Are Learning Disabilities?

-There are a variety of definitions for “learning disabilities” (LD) that have been formulated over the years.
-Definitions can vary due to different perspectives from legal, medical, or educational disciplines.
+Over the years, there has been a variety of definitions for “learning disabilities” (LD).
+However, Definitions can vary due to different perspectives from legal, medical, or educational disciplines.

 View Glossary of Terms.